 BAYONNE, N.J., April 26, 2016 (GLOBE NEWSWIRE) -- BCB Bancorp, Inc., Bayonne, N.J.
 (NASDAQ:BCBP), announced that the Board of Directors unanimously approved a quarterly cash dividend of $0.14/share on April 20th, 2016 to shareholders in its common stock of record on May 1st, 2016, payable on May 16th, 2016.
 This compares with a quarterly dividend of $0.14/share for the same period last year.

-Thomas Coughlin, President and Chief Executive Officer, said, "The declaration of our quarterly cash dividend reflects the bank’s continued ability to deliver value and returns to our shareholders while maintaining our standing as a well-capitalized financial institution based upon all quantitative measurements as established by our regulatory agencies.
-The Bank’s strong fiscal quarter and dividend declaration were in line with our strategic plan.
-The improvements to our key performance indicators continue to move us towards becoming a high performing bank.”
+Thomas Coughlin, President and Chief Executive Officer, said, "The continuation of our quarterly cash dividend reflects the confidence our Board has in our ability to deliver value and a competitive return to our shareholders while maintaining our standing as a well-capitalized financial institution based upon all quantitative measurements as defined by our regulatory agencies.
+We remain diligent in our exploration of initiatives that we believe provide the opportunity for growth in both franchise and shareholder value."

-BCB Community Bank currently operates 22 full-service branches in Bayonne, Carteret, Colonia, Edison, Fairfield, Hoboken, Holmdel, Jersey City, Lodi, Lyndhurst, Monroe Township, Rutherford, South Orange, Union, and Woodbridge, NJ as well as two locations in Staten Island, NY.
+BCB Community Bank presently operates 16 full-service branch offices in Bayonne, Colonia, Fairfield, Hoboken, Jersey City, Monroe Township, Rutherford, South Orange, and Woodbridge, NJ as well as two locations in Staten Island, NY.

 Questions regarding the content of this release should be directed to Thomas Coughlin, President and Chief Executive Officer, or Thomas Keating, Senior Vice President and Chief Financial Officer, at (201) 823-0700.